Marie Michael Library

 - Introduction to Adult Learning, by Marcia L. Conner.

-- The Transformative Learning Centre, University of Toronto.
+- Transformative Learning: Centre for Community Activism (TLCCA), University of Toronto.

 - 1967 Arusha Declaration, a brief summary from the Modern History Sourcebook.